Prajwal-S-6/Spring-Certification-Path/module-07/SpringBoot/example11/README.md

 ---
 * /loggers will list all the currently configured loggers at package level and their levels
-* /loggers/${logger-name} - to get the log level at the package(logger-name is package name/Class name)
+* /loggers/${logger-name} - to get the log level at the package(logger-name is package name.Class name)
+* It provides the effective log level.
+* We can change the effective log level for package.className by doing POST request with body {"configuredLevel": "DEBUG"} to /loggers/${logger-name}